cilium/cilium/Documentation/bpf.rst

       96:   mov    %r10d,%eax
       [...]

-The programs are both semantically the same, only that none of the original immediate values are visible anymore in the disassembly.
+Both programs are semantically the same, only that none of the original immediate values are visible anymore in the disassembly of the second program.

-At the same time, hardening also disabled any JIT kallsyms exposure for privileged users, so that kernel addresses are not exposed to ``/proc/kallsyms``.
+At the same time, hardening also disables any JIT kallsyms exposure for privileged users, preventing that JIT image addresses are not exposed to ``/proc/kallsyms`` anymore.

 Offloads
 --------